An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem: Computational experiments

-\section{Computational Experiments}
+\section{Computational experiments}

-section {we shall discuss} {two} experiments {carried out using} a case study and artificial instances drawn from the instance generator {presented} in this paper.
-The results {obtained} by \ana{the proposed matheuristic}, \emph{AugMathLagr}\camila{,} are contrasted with two multi-objective methods {found in} the literature: AUGMECON2 and {an adaptation of} \emph{AugMathFix}. \camila{Note that we refer to the heuristics employed in \emph{AugMathLagr} and in \emph{AugMathFix} to solve mono-objective problems by, respectively, \emph{MathLagr} and \emph{MathFix}}.
-A maximum time limit of $7200s$ was imposed for CPLEX to solve each mono-objective {problem,} MOP.
-The first experiment concerns the case study presented by \citet{Mota2017}{.
-The} second {presents} an analysis of the computational results achieved by the methods for a set of benchmark instances.{}
+In this section, we shall discuss two experiments carried out using a case study and artificial instances drawn from the instance generator presented in this paper.
+The results obtained by the proposed matheuristic, \emph{AugMathLagr}, are contrasted with two multi-objective methods found in the literature: AUGMECON2 and an adaptation of \emph{AugMathFix}.
+Note that we refer to the heuristics employed in \emph{AugMathLagr} and in \emph{AugMathFix} to solve mono-objective problems by, respectively, \emph{MathLagr} and \emph{MathFix}.
+The first experiment concerns the case study presented by \citet{Mota2018}.
+The second presents an analysis of the computational results achieved by the methods for a set of benchmark instances.

-{The \camila{number of} grid points were set at 10} for all the methods.
-The \emph{AugMathLagr} {parameters were}: $kMax=10$; $\lambda^{(0)}=0$; and $st=1 \times 10^{-6}$, $st=1 \times 10^{-10}$ \camila{and} $st=1 \times 10^{-2}$ {when optimizing} the economic, environmental and {social functions,} respectively.
-All experiments were performed on \camila{a computer with an} Intel Xeon E5-2680v2 2.8 GHz \camila{processor} {and} 128 GB of main memory.
-CPLEX {was limited to} use only 15GB of memory in all the experiments.
+The number of grid points \typo{was} set at 10 for all the methods.
+The \emph{AugMathLagr} {parameters were}: $kMax=10$; $\lambda^{(0)}=0$; and $st=1 \times 10^{-10}$, $st=1 \times 10^{-10}$ and $st=1 \times 10^{-8}$ when optimizing the economic, environmental and social functions, respectively.
+All experiments were performed on a computer with an Intel Xeon E5-2680v2 2.8 GHz processor and 128 GB of main memory.
+CPLEX was limited to use only 15GB of memory in all the experiments.
 Moreover, CPLEX is limited to use 8 threads in both experiments.
+A maximum time limit of $1h$ was imposed for CPLEX to solve each mono-objective problem, MOP.
+Exceptionally for AUGMECON in the experiment with the case study, which \typo{was} computationally more challenging, we imposed a time limit of 3h for CPLEX.
+Very large and small absolute values are expressed in E notation.

-Before {detailing} the results of the experiments {, we shall} describe the measures used {to evaluate} {the multi-objective optimization methods.}
+Before detailing the results of the experiments, we shall describe the measures used to evaluate the multi-objective optimization methods.

-\subsection{Measures of Assessment}
+\subsection{Measures of assessment}

-{$GAP$, a measure of proximity, was used to evaluate} the quality of {solutions} with respect to {their} optimal value. $GAP$ quantifies how close a solution $S^{'}$ is from another $S^*$, {considering an objective function \camila{$f_i, i \in \{eco, env, soc\}$}, as} indicated in Equation \eqref{eq:gap}.
+$GAP$, a measure of proximity, was used to evaluate the quality of {solutions} with respect to {their} optimal value. $GAP$ quantifies how close a solution $S^{'}$ is from another $S^*$, considering an objective function $f_i$ to be minimized, i.e. $f_i \in \{-f_{eco}, f_{env}, -f_{soc}$\} indicated in Equation \eqref{eq:gap}.

-The stopping criterion for CPLEX was when it reached a solution whose GAP between the upper and lower bounds was less than or equal to $1\%$.
+The stopping criterion for CPLEX was when it reached a solution whose $GAP$ between the upper and lower bounds was less than or equal to $1\%$.
 The remaining parameters were set as the default of the solver.